Skip to main content

 Practical Applications in Travel

-• Dynamic Itineraries: Platforms like Utrip and Kayak are using AI to build day-by-day travel plans based on user preferences and current events at the destination.
+• Dynamic Itineraries: Platforms like Utrip and Kayak are using AI to design daily plans based on preferences and local events, creating an immersive experience.

-• Intelligent Offers: Airlines and OTAs are leveraging ML to surface personalised flight upgrades, bundled packages, or ancillary services based on prior behaviour and price sensitivity.
+• Intelligent Offers: Airlines and OTAs use machine learning to offer personalised flight upgrades, bundled packages, or ancillary services aligned with prior behaviour and price sensitivity.

-• Location-Based Messaging: Hospitality brands use geolocation to send real-time messages—e.g., restaurant discounts, late checkout offers—to enhance the in-destination experience.
+• Location-Based Messaging: Hospitality brands send real-time alerts—e.g., restaurant discounts, late checkout—enhancing the in-destination experience.

 Key Benefits for Travel Brands

-• Increased Conversion Rates: Personalised offers are more likely to convert—sometimes by up to 202%, according to Salesforce data.
+• Increased Conversion Rates: Personalised messaging can boost conversion rates by up to 202%, according to Salesforce.

-• Improved Customer Retention: A traveller who feels understood is far more likely to return.
+• Improved Customer Retention: A traveller who feels understood is more likely to demonstrate customer loyalty.

-• Reduced Marketing Waste: Hyper-targeting reduces the cost per acquisition and improves campaign efficiency.
+• Reduced Marketing Waste: Hyper-targeting across marketing channels lowers cost per acquisition.

-• Higher Revenue Per Booking: Up-sell and cross-sell opportunities become far more effective when aligned with individual preferences.
+• Higher Revenue Per Booking: Up-sell and cross-sell opportunities increase when aligned with individual preferences.

 Challenges and Ethical Considerations

-• Algorithmic Bias: Care must be taken to ensure AI does not reinforce stereotypes or exclude less common preferences.
+• Algorithmic Bias: Care must be taken to avoid reinforcing stereotypes.

-• Customer Fatigue: Over-targeting or irrelevant messaging can backfire, eroding trust instead of enhancing it.
+• Customer Fatigue: Over-targeting can erode trust instead of building loyalty.

-As Vicki Miller, Director of VisitScotland, put it:
+As Vicki Miller, Director of VisitScotland, wisely stated:

 We have a responsibility to use data ethically—not just to sell more, but to serve better.